TIPS AND PAST RECIPIENTS

 - Assign a main contact for the project who will be available throughout the entire grant process, including the implementation of the project should the grant be awarded.

-- Provide as many details as possible.
+- Provide as many details as possible about your school's culture and the theatre program.

-- Look at the example projects below for reference
+- Look at the example projects below for reference.

 - Apply early!
 You can submit your application anytime during the application period, don’t wait until the deadline.